Joseph-Mutua/browser_based_cli/README.md

 3. A user might accidentally run code provided by another malicious user

 ## Implementing a Secure Environment
-**Direct access between the parant and child frames is allowed when:**
+**Direct access between the parent and child frames is allowed when:**
 1. The iframe element does not have a 'sandbox' property, or has a 'sandbox="allow-same-origin" property
 2. The parent HTML doc and the frame HTML doc from the same: Domain, Port and Protocol(http vs https)